 By now, you’ve received a written offer letter and onboarding information via email.
-Please take note of the documents and forms you received with each communication.
+Please take note of the information in the Preparing For Your Arrival guide you received in that email.
 Fill out the following forms and bring your documentation with you to the Human Resources Office on or before your first day of work.

 Review Position Description – This document is usually attached to the offer letter.
 If not, please let us know by sending an email to firstname.lastname@example.org.

 Complete Background Checks – You should have received information and instructions for completing the required background checks via email.
 Have you...